Ariadna Gutiérrez: Career

 Gutiérrez was awarded as Miss Sucre 2014.
 She was subsequently crowned as Miss Colombia 2014.
-Currently, Gutiérrez is working as a professional model.
+Currently, Gutiérrez works as a professional model.

 Gutiérrez competed at the Miss Colombia 2014, representing the Sucre Department, where she won the title of Miss Colombia, gaining the department's very first win at the Miss Colombia pageant.
 The version of the pageant Gutiérrez won was its 80th edition held on 17 November 2014, in Cartagena de Indias.

 On 16 November 2015, Gutierrez crowned her successor, Andrea Tovar, as Miss Colombia 2015.

 Gutiérrez represented Colombia at the 64th Miss Universe pageant and she was mistakenly crowned the winner by host Steve Harvey.
 However, after Gutiérrez's crowning, Harvey realized that he had misread the result and should have announced her as the first runner-up and Pia Wurtzbach of the Philippines as the winner.
 This was originally the second time having a back-to-back victory after Venezuela from 2008–2009, since Paulina Vega is also from Colombia.

 Gutiérrez later called the experience "humiliating" and declared that the television producers handled the mistake poorly.
 At a Colombian radio station, she remarked that it was a "great injustice and very humiliating for me."

 After pageantry, Gutiérrez appeared the 2017 film XXX: Return of Xander Cage with American actor Vin Diesel.
 She later took part in the first American season of the reality show competition Celebrity Big Brother.
 Gutiérrez was evicted on finale night, placing tied 3rd/4th with Mark McGrath.
+She still works as a model.